sdrasco/jobbee/README.md

 # Jobbee

-A tiny organization tool for job hunting, [live online](jobbee.uk).
+A tiny organization tool for job hunting, [live at jobbee.uk](https://jobbee.uk/).
 Should look like this.

 ![Screenshot 1 of Jobbee](screenshot.png)